 Some people may need extended therapy to help with those feelings of anxiety or depression.
 If you have trouble getting medical records for all of your injuries, let your car accident lawyer know.
 He or she may help you get copies of your records.

 If you saw the accident happen and the drivers ask you what you saw, give the same account to anyone who asks.
-The police will also ask you what happened for the accident report, as they are required to write down witness information.
-Sometimes people cannot be “bothered” with giving a statement because they don’t want to get involved.
+The police will also ask you what happened for the accident report, as they must write down witness information.
+Sometimes, people cannot be “bothered” when making a statement because they don’t want to get involved.
 However, your statement may help a driver get the compensation he or she is entitled to if both drivers have conflicting accounts.

 According to the Insurance Information Institute, nearly 10 million cars occur annually in the United States.
 Accidents are difficult to avoid, mostly because they are unexpected.
 Lower the chances of being in an accident by driving defensively.
 This means that you always pay attention to the road.